Rays become first team to reach 40 wins, 4-2 over Orioles

 TRAINER’S ROOM

-Orioles: OF Austin Hays (strained left hamstring) returned from the 10-day IL and went 0 for 4.
+Orioles: OF Austin Hays (strained left hamstring) returned from the 10-day IL and went 0 for 4, including three strikeouts.

 Rays: 1B Ji-Man Choi (left groin strain) got eight at-bats at extended spring training.